Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Related literature

 \subsubsection{EVs}

 For EVs, consumption profiles are often estimated by combining real EV charging profiles with models for the arrival times and required charging energy \cite{Bollerslev2022,GONZALEZVENEGAS2021,SILBER2024,Fani2023,hungbo2023impact,9667519}.
 Data on arrival times or length of charging sessions is taken from real data in field trails or modeled from, e.g., travel data.
-We are not aware of articles that directly sample real-world residential EV data, without an intermediate modelling step.
-We did not create a statistical model from the EV charging data.
-Because we have a large dataset, we assume that the real variety in charging behaviour (start time, length of charging session, \ldots) is captured in the data.
+We are not aware of articles that directly sample real-world residential EV data, without an intermediate modeling step.
+Because we don't add EV charging profiles on top of other consumption data, we don't need to create a statistical model of EV charging.
+Instead, we investigated smart meter data of connections where EV charging has been detected.
+Because we have a large dataset, we assume that the real variety in charging behavior (start time, length of charging session, \ldots) is captured in the real smart meter data.